ThommyDude/yt-rss/README.md

 Then this project is useless to you, and I'm not even sure why you're here...

 ## "_Fine, any plans to update this **ever**?_"
 Honestly?
-Yes.
+Yes.\
-My plan was originally to have a full textarea in which you could also manually edit/add/remove subscriptions, but I wanted to have a working version first.
+My plan was originally to have a full textarea in which you could also manually edit/add/remove subscriptions, but I wanted to have a working version first.\
 So my plans are as follows
----

 - [ ] Make youtube-dl call dynamic by implementing AJAX.
 - [ ] Ability to remove subscriptions.
 - [ ] Ability to edit existing subscriptions.
 (Although I'm unsure why this would be needed, so maybe I wont do this one 🤔)